mbrandonw/presentations/2017-05-16-anything-you-can-do-i-can-do-better/talk.md

 ### Anything you can do
 ### I can do **better**.

-^ Hello!
+^ [brandon] Hello!
 I'm Brandon, and [I'm] Lisa, we're engineers on the native team at Kickstarter, doing both iOS and Android.
 We're a pretty small team of engineers, ranging from junior to senior, and we've been on a journey for the past 2 years of unifying our foundations across iOS and Android.

-^ For example, I was originally hired as an iOS engineer at Kickstarter, but jumped onto Android when we started working on our 1.0
+^ [brandon] For example, I was originally hired as an iOS engineer at Kickstarter, but jumped onto Android when we started working on our 1.0

-^ My esteemed colleague Lisa on the other hand was hired as an Android engineer, but happily started writing Swift when we started on our rewrite and re-architecture.
+^ [brandon] My esteemed colleague Lisa on the other hand was hired as an Android engineer, but happily started writing Swift when we started on our rewrite and re-architecture.

-^ But we always had a few core ideas that we held closely so that we could share knowledge while working on two platforms even though we couldn't necessarily share code.
+^ [brandon] But we always had a few core ideas that we held closely so that we could share knowledge while working on two platforms even though we couldn't necessarily share code.

-^ However, that doesn't mean there isn't still a bit of identity involved.
+^ [brandon] However, that doesn't mean there isn't still a bit of identity involved.
 I would still say I primarily identify as an iOS engineer in my day-to-day, and Lisa would probably identify as an android engineer, even though she's given talks at more iOS conferences than Android and has made a guest appearance on Chris and Florian's swift talks :D

-^ So, Lisa and I would like to give you a tour of our platforms of choice to show off their strengths and weaknesses, but still hoping to convey that really we're all just doing the same thing if you embrace a few core ideas.
+^ [brandon] So, Lisa and I would like to give you a tour of our platforms of choice to show off their strengths and weaknesses, but still hoping to convey that really we're all just doing the same thing if you embrace a few core ideas.

 ---